rhcad/InkpadDoxygen/README.md

 ## Generate documentation

-1. `cd' to this directory containing the file of 'cp.sh' or 'build.sh'.
+1. `cd' to this directory containing the file of 'build.sh'.
 2. Type './build.sh' to copy source files and run Doxygen automatically.
-3. Or type './cp.sh' to copy source files from `../Inkpad`.
-Then run Doxygen wizard, open `./Doxygen/Inkpad.doxyfile`, then click 'Run doxygen'.